 So, at a subconscious level, this creates anxiety and fear of the unknown and the future.
-By discussing and documenting your medical wishes, you gain peace of mind knowing that you have prepared, as best as you can, for the future.
+By discussing and documenting your medical wishes, you gain peace of mind knowing that you've prepared, as best as you can, for the future.

 As a legal document, it empowers someone you trust to ensure your wishes and desires are honored.
-Even when circumstances arise that have not been considered, they will make decisions in your best interest.
+Even when circumstances arise that haven't been considered, they'll make decisions in your best interest.

 This is not legal advice and is intended for informational purposes only.